-Mariana Gama Semeghini, created this project in 2005 to protect biodiversity and local agriculture in an area threatened by deforestation.
-Mariana shares the knowledge of local communities and promotes knowledge exchanges, in order to live in harmony with the Amazon.
+Mariana Gama Semeghini, Márcio Arthur Oliverira de Menezes, Leonardo Pereira Kurikara and Thiago Mota Cardoso created this project in 2005 to protect biodiversity and local agriculture in an area threatened by deforestation.
+They share the knowledge of local communities and promote knowledge exchanges, in order to live in harmony with the Amazon.

 This project deals directly with the issues of agriculture, food security and cultural valuation through innovative fronts in conservation and sustainable use of biodiversity.
 The objective of the project is to develop and consolidate agroecological production systems and agrobiodiversity products, through participatory ethnoecological research, training and exchange of experiences, adding value to local knowledge, generating income, entrepreneurship and strengthening local organizations.
 The main actions of the project are the following:

 Support for the production, dissemination and commercialization (within the principles of solidarity economy and fair trade) of agrobiodiversity products of populations in the lower Rio Negro, where the following are emphasized: agricultural products, fruits and sweets made from regional fruit.
 The project develops training, promoting the participation of production groups of women in regional and national markets.
 The sweets (jams, biscuits and candy) are produced by a group of women, from locally grown fruits.
 This group of women provides breakfast, using regional products, in a community-based tourism itinerary in the region.

 – Participatory Research